awi-response/darts-nextgen/docs/dev/arch.md

 # Architecture describtion

-!!! danger "Old documentation"
-    This document is not up-to-date.
-E.g. Rye is not used anymore.

 This repository is a workspace repository, managed by [uv](https://docs.astral.sh/uv/).
 Read more about workspaces at the [uv docs](https://docs.astral.sh/uv/concepts/projects/workspaces/).
 Each workspace-member starts with `darts-*` and can be seen as an own package or module, except the `darts` directory which is the top-level package.